Solinair: History

-The airline was established and started operations in 1991.
-In July 2015, Solinair laid off its entire fleet.
-While one Saab 340 was returned to its lessor, two Boeing 737-400Fs have been sold for unknown reasons.
+Following the acquisition, Solinair initially operated one Airbus A300 freighter registered in Slovenia.
+The fleet was subsequently expanded to include Boeing 737-400F aircraft.
+In July 2015, the company withdrew its entire fleet from service.
+The Saab 340 was returned to its lessor, while the two Boeing 737-400F aircraft were sold.
 Since September 2015, Solinair has been operating Airbus A300-600RF aircraft.

 Destinations

 Solinair operates ad-hoc cargo charter flights on behalf of other airlines and logistics companies as well as ACMI services.